-Javanshir Fouladvand is a PhD candidate at Energy and Industry Section.
+Javanshir Fouladvand is a PhD candidate at Energy and Industry Section of Technology, Policy and Management faculty.
 He obtained his Master’s degree in Environmental and Energy Management (MEEM) at University of Twente in the Netherlands and his Bachelor in Mechanical Engineering from University of Tehran in Iran.
-He has several years of experience as an energy consultant, both in the Netherlands and Iran.
-Persian Gazelle Solar Car III and sustainable community heating system design in Den Helder are examples of the projects he was involved before his PhD.
+He worked as research assistant at University of Tehran.
+He also worked as energy consultant and energy system designer in Iran and the Netherlands.

 Javanshir research focuses on the formation and survival of energy communities.
 Energy communities have three main components: sustainable energy technology at the local level, involved stakeholders and related institutions.
 His current work involves conceptualizing, modelling and assessing these three main components in order to provide energy security for energy communities and understand formation and survival of thermal energy communities.